volodymyrhudyma/blog/content/blog/data-structures-hash-table-in-javascript.md

 };
 ```

-Why exactly 97 you may ask?
-The answer is - the size doesn't matter unless it is a **Prime Number**, which is used to minimize the chance of collisions.
+Why exactly **97** you may ask?

+The answer is - size doesn't matter, unless it's a **Prime Number** used to minimize the probability of collisions.

 > **Prime Number** is a number that has only 2 factors: 1 and itself.
 >
 > **Composite Number** is a number that has more than 2 factors.

-The next step is to add a hash function, which we already implemented at the beginning of an article:
+The next step is to add a hash function, which we have already implemented earlier today:

 ```javascript
 class HashTable {